-- The short length is based on use with a small Prusik minding pulley such as the SMC 50mm PMP (shown below) or the Petzl Mini.
+- The loop is sized to use with a small Prusik minding pulley, such as the Rock Exotica Mini and the Petzl Mini (shown below).

 Tying and tensioning the Prusiks